-As this article will contain techniques and approaches to various forms of coaching, know that this first set of techniques is more general and can be used in any coaching context.
+This article will contain techniques and approaches to various forms of coaching; this first set is more general and can be used in any coaching context.

-Below I have hand-selected some of my favorite, proven techniques that you can start implementing with your clients today.
-This list is by no means a definitive list of coaching techniques.
+Below we have hand-selected some of our favorite, proven techniques that you can start implementing with your clients today.
+This is by no means a definitive list of coaching techniques.

 Taking time to get centered and grounded at the start of a coaching session can help bring both the coach and the client into a present and focused state of mind by establishing positive energy before delving into the material of the session.

 Science shows that slow, deep breathing stimulates a part of the parasympathetic nervous system called the vagus nerve, which promotes calmness and relaxation (André, 2019).
 You might be most comfortable using a script to walk your clients through a centering exercise, or you may choose to guide them through one on the spot intuitively.